Frequently Asked Questions

 - How long is the Nurse Anesthesia program?

 The Nurse Anesthesia program is a full-time only program, lasting 3 years.

-A minimum of 2 years of full-time ICU experience as an RN is required.
+A minimum of 2 years of full-time ICU experience as an RN by the application deadline is required.
 The adult Surgical ICU (SICU) is preferred, but other ICUs are acceptable.